NFL notebook: Cardinals CB Peterson banned 6 games (PEDs)

 Eight-time Pro Bowl cornerback Patrick Peterson of the Arizona Cardinals has been suspended for the first six games of 2019 for violating the NFL’s performance-enhancing drug policy.

 Details of the violation have not been released, but ESPN’s Adam Schefter reported that Peterson has dropped his appeal.
+NFL Network’s Ian Rapoport reported the length of the suspension — compared to the typical four-game punishment for a PED violation — is because the violation involved a masking agent.

-Peterson, 28, has never missed a start since the Cardinals drafted him fifth overall in 2011.
-He has made the Pro Bowl in all eight seasons, earning first-team All-Pro honors three times.
+Peterson, 28, has never missed a start since the Cardinals drafted him in the first round (fifth overall) in 2011, making the Pro Bowl all eight seasons and earning first-team All-Pro honors three times.
+The Pro Bowl streak will now end, with Peterson ineligible due to the violation.

 “Patrick recognizes how disappointing this is for everyone in the organization as well as our fans,” the Cardinals said in a statement Thursday.
 “As we all do, he understands that regardless of intent he is ultimately responsible for everything he puts in his body.
 Our coaching staff and our players are now aware that we will have to play the first six games without Patrick and they understand they have to rise to the challenge that it presents.”